curry-packages/cpm-query/README.md

     > cpm-query --type <module name> <type name>

 or
-    > cpm-query --typeclass <module name> <typeclass name>
+    > cpm-query --class <module name> <typeclass name>

-Note that `cypm exec` is not necessary to invoke the tool inside a package since the load path is automatically computed by this tool.
+Note that it is not necessary to invoke the tool inside a package with `cypm exec` since the load path is automatically computed by this tool.
 For instance, try (inside this package)

     > cpm-query Data.List split